Fresh pasta, Manufacturing, Tagliatelle

 It comes from the Emilia-Romagna and Marche regions of Italy.
 Legend says it was created in the 15th Century to honor Lucrezia Borgia’s wedding, where a court chef cut wide lasagna sheets into golden ribbons inspired by her hair.

-While the story may be more poetic than factual, what’s true is that tagliatelle has been cherished in northern Italy for centuries.
+While the story may be more poetic than factual, what’s true is that tagliatelle pasta has been cherished in northern Italy for centuries.
 In Bologna, tagliatelle al ragù remains a regional symbol, officially recognized by the Chamber of Commerce, which specifies precise measurements: one strand of tagliatelle should be 8 mm wide when cooked.

-Tagliatelle vs Fettuccine
+Tagliatelle Pasta vs fettuccine

-Many confuse it with fettuccine, since both are ribbon-like.
+Many confuse it with Fettuccine, since both are ribbon-like.
 The main difference lies in width and tradition.

 • Tagliatelle: About 6–8 mm wide, associated with Emilia-Romagna.